Tampa Bay History Center: Programs

 Tampa Bay History Center offers docent-guided walking tours of Tampa's historic sites and neighborhoods.
 The tours last 90 minutes and cover about one mile.
 Two notable tours are Ybor City and Central Avenue East.

 Tampa Bay History Center hosts a monthly book group focused on Florida literature.
 The event is free with registration.
 Florida Conversations is a free, monthly lecture series highlighting research into Florida history.

-The Tampa Bay History Center features several activities for youth engagement, including Summer History Adventure Camps.
+The center features several activities for youth engagement, including Summer History Adventure Camps.
 Teen volunteers are enlisted to work as counselors, providing a fun learning environment for kids.
-Teens are also recruited to serve on the Teen Council and as Educational Volunteers, where they assist with creating educational programming and events.
+Teens are also recruited to serve on the Teen Council and as educational volunteers, where they assist with creating educational programming and events.
 Teens can gain educational assistance through AP Trivia Nights, which cover a variety of topics relevant to high school Advanced Placement courses.

 The Tampa Bay History Center offers "History-to-Go" kids on Florida's First People, Florida's Seminoles, and Cigar City.
 These include primary sources, maps, lesson plans, and supplemental books, and are designed by educators for grades three to five.

 The Tampa Bay History Center offers several kinds of field trips for students.
-There are virtual field trips where museum staff talk via live link to students while showing exhibits, guided in-person field trips, a Central Ave, Black History walking tour, and the Chinsegut Hill Historic Site field trip.
+The virtual field trips have museum staff talk via live link to students while showing exhibits, guided in-person field trips, a Central Ave, Black History walking tour, and the Chinsegut Hill Historic Site field trip.